josephine-c/Rails_Assessment/README.md

 * Click 'checkout' button
 * Proceed with stripe checkout.
 * After payment the user will be redirected to the payment success page.
-* Log out when you have finished using the web App
+* Log out when you have finished using the App

 #### 5. Completing an ordering job (As a Courier) - Earning Money
 * From the 'home' page